TJAdryan/dagster_starter/README.md

     F & G --> I[Streamlit Dashboard <br> (Reads Parquet Files)];

 🚀 Getting Started Locally
-Follow these steps to set up and run the project on your local machine.
+Please follow these steps to set up and run the project on your local machine.

 Prerequisites
 Python 3.8+